Reference prior for Bayesian estimation of seismic fragility curves: Conclusion

 \section{Conclusion}

-Assessing the seismic fragility of Structures and Components when little data is available is a daunting task.
-The Bayesian framework is known to be efficient for this kind of problems.
-Nevertheless, the choice of the prior remains tricky because it has a non-negligible influence on the \emph{a posteriori} distribution and therefore on the estimation of any quantity of interest linked to the fragility curves.
+Assessing the seismic fragility of Structures and Components (SCs) is a daunting task when data is limited.
+The performance of the Bayesian framework in this kind of situation is well-known.
+Nevertheless, choosing a prior remains difficult because its impact on the \emph{a posteriori} distribution cannot be neglected, and therefore neither can its impact on the estimation of any relevant element linked to the fragility curves.

-So, based on the reference prior theory to define an objective prior, we have derived the Jeffreys prior for the log-normal model with binary data which indicate the state of the structure (e.g. failure or non-failure).
-In doing so, this prior is completely defined, it does not depend on an additional subjective choice.
+Elaborating on the reference prior theory in order to define an objective prior, we derived, for the first time in this field of study, the Jeffreys prior for the log-normal model, with binary data that indicates the state of the structure (e.g., failure or non-failure).
+This prior is completely defined, and does not depend on any additional subjective choice.

-In comparison with the classic approaches proposed in the literature, we show rigorously -- i.e. both theoretically and numerically -- the robustness and advantages of the proposed approach in terms of regularization (absence of degenerate estimation) and stability (absence of outliers when sampling the \emph{a posteriori} distribution of the parameters) for fragility curves estimation.
+This work is also an opportunity to develop a better theoretical understanding of the conditions that result in non-degenerate fragility curves (i.e., curves not taking the form of unit-step functions) in practice.
+This issue is quite inevitable when data is limited, since such curves are a result of the very composition of the sample.
+Although this issue affects every approach, we could demonstrate rigorously---i.e., both theoretically and numerically---the robustness and advantages of the proposed approach over the traditional ones found in the literature for estimating fragility curves in terms of regularization (i.e., the absence of degenerate functions when sampling fragility curves with the \emph{a posteriori} distribution) and stability (i.e., the absence of outliers when sampling the \emph{a posteriori} distribution of the parameters). {The Jeffreys prior therefore leads to more robust credibility intervals.}

-Although its numerical implementation is complex –-~i.e. more complex than a prior defined as the product of two classical distributions such as log-normal distributions for instance~-- it is not a major obstacle.
-In fact, depending solely on the distribution of the IM, its initial calculation will be quickly valued on the scale of an industrial installation which includes several SCs whose fragility curves must be evaluated.
+Although its numerical implementation is complex--- more so than a prior defined as the product of two classical distributions such as log-normal distributions, for instance---it is not a major issue.
+As a matter of fact, since it depends solely on the distribution of the IM, the ``cost'' of the initial calculation would quickly be recovered on the scale of an industrial installation containing several SCs whose fragility curves must be estimated. {For example, compared to methodologies that aim to define a prior based on mechanical calculations for a given SC, the advantage of the Jeffreys prior lies in its generic nature.
+The fact that it can be applied to all SCs subjected to the same seismic scenario largely compensates for the implementation of mechanical studies dedicated to each relevant SC.
+Additionally, the methodology can be implemented with any relevant IM without creating additional complexity.}